malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a big bed with a stuffed animal laying on a pillow
 --------------------
-Styled: a big bed with a stuffed animal and a pillow
+Styled: he has a horse and my gracious lord
 --------------------